 Today’s Wonder of the Day was inspired by Dominic.
 Dominic Wonders, “Is Jesus Christ real?”
 Thanks for WONDERing with us, Dominic!

-Teacher…prophet…philosopher…healer…preacher…miracle worker…these are just a few of the words and phrases often used to describe a man who was born over 2,000 years ago.
-Who was this man who is arguably the most influential person who ever lived?
+Teacher.
+Prophet.
+Philosopher.
+Healer.
+Preacher.
+Miracle worker.
+These are just a few of the words and phrases often used to describe a man who was born over 2,000 years ago.
+Who was this man who was one of the most influential people ever to live?

 Historians and scholars have studied the life of Jesus in great detail over the last two centuries.
 Many of them now believe he was born between 6 B.C. and 4 B.C. in the town of Bethlehem.

-Jesus grew up in Nazareth, a small village in Galilee, where he learned the trade of carpentry from his father.
-Not much else is known about Jesus' early years, other than that he was raised Jewish and had an extensive knowledge of the Jewish Scriptures.
+Jesus grew up in Nazareth, a small village in Galilee.
+Today, Galilee is the capital of the Northern District of Israel.
+There,he learned the trade of carpentry from his father.
+Not much else is known about Jesus' early years, other than that he was raised in the Jewish faith and had an extensive knowledge of Jewish Scripture.

 As an adult, Jesus left Nazareth and was baptized by a prophet known as John the Baptist.
 He then began a public ministry that consisted of public teaching and preaching about the coming Kingdom of God.

-Jesus' teachings on morality, forgiveness, and love remain powerful and influential today.
-The Gospels also describe many miracles Jesus performed, including healing the blind, walking on water, and raising a dead man named Lazarus from the grave.
+Jesus' teachings on morality, forgiveness, and love remain powerful and influential in some circles today.
+The Gospels also describe many miracles Jesus is said to have performed.
+These include healing the blind, walking on water, and raising a dead man named Lazarus from the grave.

 Eventually, Jewish religious leaders accused Jesus of blasphemy, or claiming to be God.
 At their urging, Jesus was arrested, tried, convicted, and sentenced to death by Roman governor Pontius Pilate.

-Jesus was crucified (hung on a wooden cross) by Roman soldiers in Jerusalem.
-Scholars believe he died between A.D.
+Jesus was crucified (hung on a wooden cross until his death) by Roman soldiers in Jerusalem sometime between A.D.
 30 and A.D.
 33.